nhanquangvo/PDF_CML/README.md

 # PDF_CML
-Fully free command line executable including split, merge, rotate, extract pages, images to pdf, pdf to images, ocr, and encrypt a pdf.
-This freeware code is very simple code.
-You can use it for further learning.
+Fully free command line executable including _ _split, merge, rotate, extract pages, images to pdf, pdf to images, ocr, and encrypt a pdf.
+This code is very simple.
+You can use it for further learning_ _.

 ## Requirements & limitation:
 The following library of code supposed to be used & installed :